HustleAura/Bookify/README.md

 <a id="challenges"></a>
 ## 💡 Challenges faced and learnings

 - I had zero knowledge on Machine Learning Algorithms.
-Spent major time on learning basic ML concepts and learning how to implement them until I understood how to
+Spent major time on learning basic ML concepts and learning how to implement them until I understood how recommender systems work and how to implement them
 - I had very basic knowledge about flutter before the program.
 Spent time on learning application architecture and state management through different methods and also small animations to make the UI better
 - I had never implemented any third party services before.
 Learnt how to use firebase for authentication service
 - I had no idea about dex limits on dependencies and therefore could not use cloud firestore service.
 This resulted in the app on missing out major features